 In its submittal of the amendment of this provision, the WVDEP stated that the amendment is to comply with the required program amendment codified in the Federal regulations at 30 CFR 948.16(fffff).
-The requirement at 30 CFR 948.16(fffff) provides that CSR 38-2-7.5.b.3 be amended, or the West Virginia program otherwise be amended, to clarify that parcels retained by the landowner for commercial development and incorporated within the Homestead area must be developed for commercial uses as provided by Subsection CSR 38-2-7.5.g.5.
+The requirement at 30 CFR 948.16(fffff) provides that CSR 38-2-7.5.b.3 must be amended, or the West Virginia program must otherwise be amended, to clarify that parcels retained by the landowner for commercial development and incorporated within the Homestead area must be developed for commercial uses as provided by subdivision CSR 38-2-7.5.g.5.
+We find that the amendment satisfies the required program amendment codified in the Federal regulations at 30 CFR 948.16(fffff), and it can be removed.
+The amended language is approved.

 ii.
 CSR 38-2-7.5.i.10.
 This provision concerns wetlands associated with Homestead areas, and is amended by adding a new sentence immediately following the existing first sentence.
-As amended, Subsection 7.5.i.10 provides as follows:
+As amended, Subsection 7.5.i.10 provides as follows: 7.5.i.10.

-7.5.i.10.
 Wetlands.
 Each homestead plan may describe areas within the homestead area reserved for created wetlands.
 The created wetlands shall comply with the requirements of 3.5 of this rule.
 These created wetlands may be ponds, permanent impoundments or wetlands created during mining.
 They may be left in place after final bond release.
 Any pond or impoundment left in place is subject to requirements under subsection 5.5 of this rule.

 In its submittal of the amendment of this provision, the WVDEP stated that the amendment is to comply with the required program amendment codified in the Federal regulations at 30 CFR 948.16(iiiii).
-The requirement at 30 CFR 948.16(iiiii) provides that CSR 38-2-7.5.i.10 be amended, or the West Virginia program otherwise be amended, to require compliance with the permit requirements at CSR 38-2-3.5.d.
+The requirement at 30 CFR 948.16(iiiii) provides that CSR 38-2-7.5.i.10 must be amended, or the West Virginia program must otherwise be amended, to require compliance with the permit requirements at CSR 38-2-3.5.d.
+This provision requires the submittal of cross sectional areas and profiles of all drainage and sediment control structures, including ponds, impoundments, diversions, sumps, etc. We find that the amendment satisfies the required program amendment codified in the Federal regulations at 30 CFR 948.16(iiiii), and it can be removed.
+The amended language is approved.